-(c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009:

-The Company had converted 800 bonds into 56,48,873 equity shares in the year 2009 for which requisite forms were filed and intimations were given to the regulators.
+(c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009;- The Company had converted 800 bonds into 56,48,873 equity shares in the year 2009 for which requisite forms were filed and intimations were given to the regulators.
 The listing procedure for the said equity shares is in process, the said equity shares are pari-passu with existing equity shares of the Company.

-- (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; → Not Applicable - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; →Not Applicable - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client;

-The Bigshare Services Private Limited is Registrar and Transfer Agent of the Company and is compliant with the said regulations.

-- (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; → Not Applicable - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998;
+- (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; Not Applicable - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; Not Applicable - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client;- The Bigshare Services Pvt.
+Ltd. is Registrar and Transfer Agent of the Company and is compliant with the said regulations. - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009;- Not Applicable as the Company has not delisted any of its securities during the financial year under review. - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998;-Not applicable as the Company has not bought back any of its securities during the financial year under review.